 For a lot of musicians, it’s hard to draw the line between creating music as part of your job and writing music for yourself or for fun.
 Even if you do enjoy it, it’s important to have a life outside of music.

 Financial stress is not something new to musicians.
 Almost every week in the U.K there seems to be a new report about funding cuts or lack of work for people within the arts sector.
 It’s a difficult situation to be in and there is no easy answer to secure a financially stable future however, planning your jobs out in advance can certainly help ease your mind about where the gaps are and perhaps spark a few ideas on how to fill them.

 - Remember why you started

-When you’re in the midst of a burnout it’s often hard to see the positives.
+When you’re in the midst of burnout it’s often hard to see the positives.
 If you take five minutes out of your day, try to write down or at least think about why you decided to create a career in music.
-Hopefully you’ll remember the positive reasons for wanting to be a musician.
+Hopefully, you’ll remember the positive reasons for wanting to be a musician.